latent-pixel/latent-pixel.github.io/README.md

-# latent-pixel.github.io
+# Bhargav Kumar Soothram

 Hey, this is Bhargav!
+I am a Masters student persuing Robotics at the University of Maryland.